hsj71/GfG-PoDSol/README.md

-# 12-08-2025
+# 13-08-2025
 ---
-## Shop in Candy Store
-Difficulty: MediumAccuracy: 45.43% Submissions: 91K+Points: 4

-In a candy store, there are different types of candies available and prices[i] represent the price of  ith types of candies.
-You are now provided with an attractive offer.
-For every candy you buy from the store, you can get up to k other different candies for free.
-Find the minimum and maximum amount of money needed to buy all the candies.
-Note: In both cases, you must take the maximum number of free candies possible during each purchase.

-Examples :
+## Tywin's War Strategy

+You are given an array arr[] of size n, where arr[i] represents the number of soldiers in the i-th troop.
+You are also given an integer k.
+A troop is considered "lucky" if its number of soldiers is a multiple of k.
+Find the minimum total number of soldiers to add across all troops so that at least ⌈n / 2⌉ troops become lucky.

+Examples:

-Input: prices[] = [3, 2, 1, 4], k = 2
+Input: arr = [5, 6, 3, 2, 1], k = 2
-Output: [3, 7]
+Output: 1
-Explanation: As according to the offer if you buy one candy you can take at most k more for free.
-So in the first case, you buy the candy worth 1 and takes candies worth 3 and 4 for free, also you need to buy candy worth 2.
-So min cost: 1+2 = 3.
-In the second case, you can buy the candy worth 4 and takes candies worth 1 and 2 for free, also you need to buy candy worth 3.
-So max cost: 3+4 = 7.
+Explanation: By adding 1 soldier for the troop with 1 soldier, we get [5, 6, 3, 2, 2].
+Now 3 out of 5 troops (6, 2, and 2) are multiples of 2 that satisfy the requirement.
-Input: prices[] = [3, 2, 1, 4, 5], k = 4
+Input: arr = [3, 5, 6, 7, 9, 10], k = 4
-Output: [1, 5]
+Output: 4
-Explanation: For minimimum cost buy the candy with the cost 1 and get all the other candies for free.
-For maximum cost buy the candy with the cost 5 and get all other candies for free.
+Explanation: We need at least 3 lucky troops since ⌈6 / 2⌉ = 3.
+Currently, no troop is divisible by 4.
+Add 1 soldier for troop 3 → 4,
+Add 2 for troop 6 → 8,
+Add 1 for troop 7 → 8.
+New array: [4, 5, 8, 8, 9, 10] with 3 lucky troops (4, 8, 8).
+Total soldiers added = 4.
 Constraints:
-1 ≤ prices.size() ≤ 105
+1 ≤ arr.size() ≤ 105
-0 ≤ k ≤ prices.size()
+1 ≤ k ≤ 105
-1 ≤ prices[i] ≤ 104
+1 ≤ arr[i] ≤ 105

 ---
 ```
 class Solution:
-    def minMaxCandy(self, prices, k):
+    def minSoldiers(self, arr, k):
+        # code here
-        n = len(prices)
+        n = len(arr)
-        prices.sort()

-        min_price = 0
+        mid = 0
-        i, j = 0, n-1
-        while i <= j:
-            min_price += prices[i]
-            i += 1
-            j -= k

-        max_price = 0
+        count = 0
-        i, j = 0, n-1
-        while i <= j:
-            max_price += prices[j]
-            j -= 1
-            i += k
+        m = []

+        if n%2==0:
+            mid = n/2
+        else:
+            mid = (n+1)/2
+        for i in range(n):
+            if arr[i]%k==0:
+                count = count+1

+        if  count>= mid:
+            return 0
+        for x in arr:
+            if x % k != 0:
+                cost = k - (x % k)
+                m.append(cost)

+        m.sort()
+        troops = int(mid - count)
+        s = sum(m[0:troops])
-        return [min_price, max_price]
+        return s

 ```